Techfest

-Techfest is the annual science and technology festival of the Indian Institute of Technology Bombay, consisting of social initiatives and outreach programs throughout the year.
+Techfest, Asia's largest science and technology festival, is the annual science and technology festival of the Indian Institute of Technology Bombay, consisting of social initiatives and outreach programs throughout the year.

 Started in 1998 with the aim of providing a platform for the Indian student community to develop and showcase their projects, with a footfall of 1.8 lakhs in its latest edition.
 The activities culminate in a large three-day event on the campus of IIT Bombay which attracts people from all over the world, including students, academics, and other members of the general public.

 History and growth

 Techfest 1998 marked the inception of Techfest, the annual science and technology festival of IIT Bombay.
 It set the broad outlines of the festival with competitions, lecture series, workshops, and exhibitions, which have since become its core features.
 Entrepreneurship also made appearances in the 1999 and 2000 editions.
 The entertainment segment, called Technoholix, debuted during these years and featured technological shows and on-the-spot activities.

 Techfest 2001–2002 saw the inclusion of department-based events like Yantriki, Chemsplash and Last Straw.
 Students from G H Raisoni College of Engineering received the Engineering Excellence Award for best design.
 The award-winning team included Mr. Amit Shankar Choudhary, Mr. Fahad Azad, and Mr. Bodhisatta Ganguly from GHRCE, Nagpur.

 Techfest 2002–2003 launched the Techfest Trophy to increase competition engagement.
 Colleges from across India participated to win the coveted trophy.

 Techfest 2003–2004 marked a milestone with the introduction of the International Machine Design Contest – Cliffhanger.
 It also saw India’s first hosting of the robotics competition Micromouse.
 Teams from Nepal, Sri Lanka, and Singapore took part.

 Techfest 2004–2005 introduced problem-based competitions like Survivor and social-impact projects like Drishti, in association with the National Association for the Blind.

 Techfest 2006 shifted focus from pure engineering to applied technology.
 The new segment E-Rustique had problem statements aiming at rural innovation.

 Techfest 2006–2007 introduced Nexus, a workshop-plus-competition module that took robotics to cities beyond Mumbai.

 Techfest 2007–2008 expanded Nexus to 7 cities: Indore, Calicut, Jaipur, New Delhi, Pune, Surat, and Mumbai.
 It also launched a campaign on global warming.

 Techfest 2008–2009 introduced iNexus, expanding Nexus internationally to Sri Lanka, UAE, and Denmark.
 The finalists from these countries were flown to India.
 Prayaas, an open innovation platform, was also introduced.

 Techfest 2009–2010 introduced Scintillations, a segment of night exhibitions and shows.
 Exhibitors included ISRO, Indian Navy, and NDMA.

 Techfest 2010–2011 added Crossroads, a street entertainment zone.
 Events included street magic and stunt shows.
 Technoholix featured the world’s best Double Dutch crew, and lectures included Harold Kroto and Richard Stallman.